Access-Rend/newcsman/imports/curl/docs/CODE_REVIEW.md

 Be nice.
 Ask questions.
 Provide examples or suggestions of improvements.
 Assume best intentions.
 Remember language barriers.

-All first-time contributors can become regulars.
+All first_sentence-time contributors can become regulars.
 Let's help them go there.

 ## Is this a change we want?